 2 tablespoon balsamic vinegar

 1 lb grape or cherry tomatoes, I chose a gourmet medley

 Flaked finishing salt (I like Fleur de Sel de Geurande or Maldon for this dish)

-Preheat one side of grill to low.
+Preheat one side of the grill to low.
 Brush each slice of bread on both sides with olive oil, set aside.
 In a medium bowl toss tomatoes with a tablespoon of oil and sprinkle with salt and fresh cracked pepper.
 Make a foil pouch for tomato mixture, sealing edges well to create steam.

-When bread has cooled enough to handle, rub each side with garlic clove and finish with a few twists of cracked pepper.
+When the bread has cooled enough to handle, rub each side with a garlic clove and finish with a few twists of cracked pepper.
 Toss tomatoes with chopped basil to combine, adding a drizzle of olive oil if necessary.
 Some tomatoes will have burst but most should remain intact, providing explosive little bursts of flavor with each bite.
-Arrange bread around bowl, topping each piece immediately before serving.
+Arrange bread around the bowl, topping each piece immediately before serving.
 Enjoy!